 This explains indexes, indexing, index controls, and index requirements in SPK.

 repository before it can be used.
-Using an index speeds up solves

 The index is designed to help the solvers with solves (package